-When classes are in session, every Wednesday at 11:30 a brief interfaith gathering is held in Bond Chapel.
-The service is co-sponsored by the Divinity School and Rockefeller Memorial Chapel, and planned by a student-led committee.
+During weeks when classes are in session (Autumn, Winter, and Spring quarters) all are welcome to join a brief worship service held Wednesdays in Bond Chapel at 11:30 am.
+The service is co-sponsored by the Divinity School and Rockefeller Memorial Chapel, and planned by a student-led worship committee.
 Students, faculty, and staff serve as preachers.
 These Wednesday services offer hospitable space and a welcoming community in which to pause, reflect, wonder, and pray.
-All are welcome.

-The students who plan our services meet regularly to talk about our goals as a worshipping community.
+The students who plan services meet regularly to talk about their goals as a worshiping community.
 You are welcome to add your voice to our planning committee, so that we may continue to provide a worship experience that connects with the needs of our community.

 The Reneker Memorial Organ was dedicated in 1984 in honor of the late Robert W. Reneker and Betty C. Reneker, and was moved to Bond Chapel in the autumn of 2012.

 It was officially installed in Bond Chapel on February 2, 2013.
 For more information about the Reneker organ please visit http://rockefeller.uchicago.edu/the-organs.